MattKunze/dotnet-playground/README.md

 https://github.com/dotnet/core/tree/master/release-notes

-According to dotnet/dotnet-docker#177, there isn't an official image for preview4 from Microsoft yet, the local [Dockerfile](./Dockerfile) builds a version that has the updated SDK.
+According to https://github.com/dotnet/dotnet-docker/pull/177, there isn't an official image for preview4 from Microsoft yet, the local [Dockerfile](./Dockerfile) builds a version that has the updated SDK.
 Build it with:

 ```sh
 $ docker build -t dotnet:1.0-preview4 .
 ```

+Should be able to switch to an official version shortly.
+Also it would be nice to look into the Alpine Linux version once that's available: https://github.com/dotnet/coreclr/issues/917

 ## F# App / Docker